Azure/AppService/_posts/2022-11-24-Advanced-access-restriction-scenarios-in-Azure-App-Service..md

 **Check your public IP addresses and create variable**

->**Remember** If you are using Azure Cloud Shell, please remember that you will have a different public IP address every time you will restart your console.
+>**Remember** If you are using Azure Cloud Shell, remember that you will have a different public IP address every time you restart your console.

 ```bash
 YourPublicIPaddress=$(curl icanhazip.com)
 ```

->**TIP** You can also use Powershell command to check your public IP address.
+>**TIP** You can also use a Powershell command to check your public IP address.
 >
 >```bash
 >(Invoke-WebRequest -uri "http://ifconfig.me/ip").Content